priyasinha1/Bluffing-detector/README.md

 # Bluffing-detector
-Bluffing detector using polynomial linear regression and SVR Model
+Bluffing detector using polynomial linear regression and SVR Model and decision tree regression.